-FULL MENU IS AVAILABLE FOR TAKE OUT.
+FULL MENU IS AVAILABLE FOR DINE-IN & TAKE OUT.
 ORDER NOW FOR CURB SIDE PICK UP

 OLIVE BRANCH LOCATION

 The Best Hibachi Restaurant in Memphis- Osaka Japanese Cuisine

 Have you ever dined at a hibachi restaurant in Memphis before, and wondered what went into making your meal?
 Of course, you can appreciate the great hibachi taste and unique flavors of your meat, vegetables, and rice.
 You can easily appreciate the Hibachi skills and talent that went into cooking your Hibachi lunch or dinner before your eyes.
 Have you ever wondered where it all began?
 Where did the idea for hibachi cooking come from?
 Some of the history behind hibachi cooking may surprise you.
 Continue reading to learn more about this beloved combination of dining and entertainment!

 Hibachi is a grilling technique that originated in Japan and has evolved over the years.
 Typically, meats, vegetables, and rice are cooked on a large, flat-top grill made of sheet metal or cast iron.
 In some cases, the grill is smaller and portable, as opposed to being a permanent fixture within a table or countertop.
 Hibachi cooking enhances the flavors of the foods, rather than covering them up.
 Because of this, seasonings are typically limited to soy sauce, vinegar, salt, pepper, and sometimes garlic.